-Pursuant to the USC Student Handbook (www.usc.edu/scampus, Part B, 11.12), students may not record a university class without the express permission of the instructor and announcement to the class.
-In addition, students may not distribute or use notes or recordings based on University classes or lectures without the express permission of the instructor for purposes other than personal or class-related group study by individuals registered for the class.
+Pursuant to the USC Student Handbook (https://policy.usc.edu/studenthandbook/, pages 13 and 27), students may not record a university class without the express permission of the instructor and announcement to the class.
+In addition, students may not distribute or use notes, recordings, exams, or other intellectual property based on USC classes or lectures without the express permission of the instructor for purposes other than personal or class-related group study by students registered for the class.
 This restriction on unauthorized use applies to all information that is distributed or displayed for use in relationship to the class.
+Distributing course material with-out the instructor's permission will be presumed to be an intentional act to facilitate or enable academic dishonesty and is strictly prohibited.
+Violation of this policy may subject an individual or entity to university discipline and/or legal proceedings.